 Noelle and I are here to call BS.
 Health isn’t one-size-fits-all.
 This isn’t true for macronutrients or micronutrients or exercise or sleep or stress.
 Everything is specific to your own body and your own needs.
 Of course there are some general guidelines that are probably helpful for the majority of people: reduce stress, sleep more, focus on eating “real” foods (though, I’d argue, even real food can get fuzzy for people dealing with disordered eating and body image issues).

-2) So far as psychological health is concerned, Noelle and I both know first-hand that food is complicated.
+So far as psychological health is concerned, Noelle and I both know first-hand that food is complicated.
 Pretty much all of us have some sort of emotional relationship with it (and that can be a positive one, too; I’m just saying, we all have relationships with food).
 One of the problems we noticed in the health sphere is that most “diets” are too restrictive.
 The dieting mentality is all about what you avoid.
-Avoid carbs or fat.
-Avoid “toxins.”
-Avoid grains and dairy.
+Avoid carbs or fat or avoid “toxins.”
+Stay away from grains and dairy.
 Avoid eating too many calories.
-Avoid eating snacks.
-Avoid fruit.
+Definitely don’t eat snacks or fruit.

 Over the last few years Noelle and I have seen so many people just practically lose it — or at least fall off the wagon — because the elimination diets they are following are too strict.
 It causes them to become restrictive, obsessive, and eventually develop a negative relationship with food.